pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/upgrade_home_to_ent.md

-## How to upgrade your Home Edition to Enterprise Edition
+## How to upgrade your Home Edition to the Enterprise Edition

 The upgrade process is easy.
 Please follow below steps:

 1. Download the [Cells Enterprise Binary](https://download.pydio.com/pub/cells-enterprise/release/1.2.0/linux-amd64/cells-enterprise)
 2. Retrieve your license key from our site [Get your Enterprise License key](/en/docs/cells/v1/enterprise-edition-requirements).
-3. Put the key in a file named `pydio-license` and put it in `/.config/pydio/cells/`.
+3. Put the key in a file named `pydio-license` and put it in `/.config/pydio/cells/` (1).
 4. Stop your running cells instance and optionnaly remove the `cells` binary.

 5. If you are running a linux server and using standard 80 and 443 ports, you must authorize the binary to use these ports: